universal-ember/ember-primitives/docs-app/public/docs/3-components/progress.md

 Adheres to the [`progressbar` role requirements](https://www.w3.org/WAI/ARIA/apg/patterns/meter).

-Note, however, that a progressbar is [required to have a name](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/progressbar_role#associated_wai-aria_roles_states_and_properties).
+Note that a progressbar is [required to have a name](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/progressbar_role#associated_wai-aria_roles_states_and_properties).

 ## API Reference